 In the hit 2016 Shotgun Players production of Hamlet, seven actors learned all the roles.
 Each night, in front of the audience, they drew from Yorick’s skull the characters they would play, then had five minutes to get ready before show time.
 Playing Hamlet Roulette explores what eventually emerged as the production’s true subjects: failure, expectation, possibility, and democracy.
 In these pages, the production’s director, actors, designers, and audience explore the wide ranging implications of these subjects both in and out of theatre.
 How might a critical consideration of creative experiences with failure expand our expectations of what is possible in our democratic societies?
-Coming in October 2017 from EXIT Press.
+Published in 2017 from EXIT Press.

 On a weekend getaway to the new summer home Joie and Freddie have built in the mountains north of San Francisco, their disabled son, Erik, is lured into the river by a mysterious Rat Wife and drowns.
 Freddie’s sister, Andi, arrives with news of a shocking family secret, and Andi’s hopeful suitor, Bernie, is as surprised as anybody when everything turns upside down – including San Francisco itself.
 Freely adapted from Ibsen’s Little Eyolf, this new play grapples with marriage, family, class, nature, technology, and how our expectations can derail our deepest hopes and wishes.
 Originally produced by Aurora Theatre Company.
 Published in 2017 by EXIT Press, with a foreword by actor Mariah Castle.